Look closer. What's wrong with this picture?

 "I love to secretly watch people looking at my work, smiling, laughing and wondering.
 This is my reward."

-Look through the gallery above for works from international artists bringing out the extraordinary in everyday objects.
+Look through the gallery below for works from international artists bringing out the extraordinary in everyday objects.